-Forest Issues and Influences
+Forest issues and influences

-- Southern pine beetle (SPB) is South Carolina's most significant forest insect pest.
-In 2010, SPB activity continued, although at low levels.
-A number of smaller spots (178) were reported statewide based on aerial surveys; however, when ground truthed these spots were caused by the Ips engraver beetles.
-No spots were detected on national forest or other federal lands. - Pine engraver beetles (tps sp.) displayed continued moderate activity in 2010.
-Because Ips infestations tend to be relatively small and scattered, they usually cannot be effectively controlled or salvaged, but their economic costs may approach those caused by SPB. - Hewlock woolly adelgid (HWA) was first detected in Oconee County in 2001.
+Southern pine beetle (SPB) is South Carolina's most significant forest insect pest.
+In 2012, SPB activity continued, although at low levels.
+Several suspected SPB spots were reported statewide based on aerial surveys and from consulting foresters/landowners; however, ground-truth survey proved that these spots were caused by the Ips engraver beetles.
+One confirmed SPB spot occurred in a State Park that consisted of 40-50 trees

+Pine engraver beetles (1ps sp.) displayed continued moderate activity in 2012.
+Because Ips infestations tend to be relatively small and scattered, they usually cannot be effectively controlled or salvaged, but their economic costs may approach those caused by SPB.

+Hewlock woolly adelgid (HWA) was first detected in Oconee County in 2001.
 It has since spread in the upstate, infesting both of the native hemlock species.
 Current suppression activities involve a cooperative effort to rear and release predators in hope of achieving biological control of the adelgid.
-Chemical control of HWA in landscapes or in high value trees is practical, but major losses of these ecologically valuable trees are probable in forestry settings within a few years. - Amnosum root rot affected timber in 15 South Carolina counties in 2010.
-Losses from this disease continue to be significant. - Sudden Oak Death surveys were continued in 2010.
+Chemical control of HWA in landscapes or in high value trees is practical, but major losses of these ecologically valuable trees are probable in forestry settings within a few years.

+M Annosum root rot affected timber in 15 South Carolina counties in 2012.
+Losses from this disease continue to be significant.

+Sudden Oak Death surveys were continued in 2012.
 The surveys focused stream baiting near horticultural nurseries that had received potentially infected stock from shippers in California and Oregon, but also general forest areas considered to be at high risk.
-The causal agent of Sudden Oak Death, Phytopthora ramorum, has not been detected in these surveys in South Carolina.
+The causative agent of Sudden Oak Death, Phytopthora ramorum, has not been detected in these surveys in South Carolina.

-Redbay mortality (laurel wilt disease) is caused by a fungus (Raffaelea lauricola) which is vectored by the exotic redbay ambrosia beetle (Xyleborus glabratus).
-Laurel wilt was first reported - in 2004 in Beaufort County and has continued to spread in coastal South Carolina, Georgia, and Florida.
-Currently, twelve South Carolina counties have some degree of laurel wilt.
+Redbay mortality (Laurel Wilt Disease) is caused by a fungus (Raffaelea lauricola) which is vectored by the exotic Redbay Ambrosia Beetle (Xyleborus glabratus).
+Laurel Wilt was first reported in 2004 in Beaufort County and has continued to spread in coastal South Carolina, Georgia, and Florida.
+In 2012, Laurel Wilt was confirmed in Georgetown County.
+Currently, thirteen South Carolina counties have some degree of Laurel Wilt.
 Effects on redbay, other potential host species, and plant communities are being studied.

-Cogowarass has been found in ten South Carolina Counties (Aiken, Allendale, Anderson, Beaufort, - Charleston, Dorchester, Greenville, Hampton, Pickens, and Williamsburg) for a total of less than 20 acres.
+Cogongrass has been found in eleven SC Counties (Aiken, Allendale, Anderson, Beaufort, Charleston, Colleton, Dorchester, Greenville, Hampton, Pickens, and Williamsburg) for a total of less than 20 acres.
 All detected locations of Cogongrass have been and will continue to be treated.
-Ground surveys will continue in 2011 to locate new Cogongrass locations. - brought conditions were temporarily alleviated with a wet spring, but dry conditions in the summer affected both pines and hardwoods.
+Ground surveys will continue in 2013 to locate new Cogongrass locations.

+Drought conditions were temporarily alleviated with a wet spring, but dry conditions in the summer affected both pines and hardwoods.
 Numerous reports of dying and dead red oaks in the Piedmont counties were made.
 These trees were stressed due to droughty conditions and succumbed to Hypoxylon canker.
-As in 2009, pine trees exhibited early needle shedding during the height of the summer drought.
+As in 2011, pine trees exhibited early needle shedding during the height of the summer drought.